Keeping the Sacred Fire

 FireKeepers International is a Native American charitable organization founded by official tribal and cultural ambassadors, Chief Joseph & Dr. Laralyn RiverWind.

-Chief Joseph was appointed by his Tribal Council as a Taino Peace Chief and serves his people as the Ambassador of the Descendants of Puerto Rico's First Nations.
-Dr. Laralyn RiverWind is the Ambassador at Large and an enrolled member of the Georgia Tribe of Eastern Cherokee, a state-recognized tribe.
-They both represent their tribes at the National Congress of American Indians in Washington D.C.
+Chief Joseph was appointed by his Tribal Council as a Taino Peace Chief and serves his people as the Peace Chief and Ambassador of the Descendants of Puerto Rico's First Nations.
+Dr. Laralyn RiverWind is the Ambassador at Large and an enrolled member of the Georgia Tribe of Eastern Cherokee, a state-recognized tribe based in Cumming, GA.
+They are both members of the National Congress of American Indians in Washington D.C.

 Together they were named "Ambassadors of God" at Israel's Knesset (Parliament) at the juncture of Jerusalem Day and Israel's Independence Day, 2018.